An American Woman in Kashmir

 And we offer an option but only if they think it is something that would be good.
 Later, when school construction is complete, we can return to equip their school with computers so the students can correspond with students at Highland Elementary school in our home of Bend, Oregon.
 We are surprised at their enthusiasm: They are beside themselves with joy at that prospect and so we tell them of Susie Lucas, the teacher at Highland who already organized her students to raise money – almost 500,000 Rupees (over $2,800 in U.S. dollars) to help the children of AJK.
 We explain that the money these American children raised is the money we just gave them to cover their back wages.

-Again, we told them: We want nothing in return.
-The teachers, so happy, walked away from the meeting with a slightly perplexed view of these strange westerners.
+The teachers, happy, walked away from the meeting with a slightly perplexed view of these strange westerners.
 Why did these people from America do this?
 Could it be that they do it because they just want us to be OK; that they just want our children to be OK?
 That’s it?
 Nothing more?

 Back Country AJK: Widows and Destitute Women

 Day three, we travel south by Land Rover, the non-English speaking driver, Linda, Khizar and me.
-An hour south of Muzaffarabad, along the gushing Jellum River, we head uphill into the backcountry.
-Off the pavement now we gyrate up a steep jagged rocked jeep trail.
-Up and up we poke slowly poke our way until we reach a small home, high above the river.
+An hour out of Muzaffarabad, along the gushing Jellum River, we head uphill into the backcountry.
+Off the pavement now, we gyrate up a steep jeep trail.
+Up and up, we slowly poke our way until we reach a small home, high above the river.
 The vastness of the valley below, across and above us is profound.
-We are in AJK but across the river is Pakistan.
+We are still in AJK, just across the river from Pakistan.

-It’s steep country, rising thousands and thousands of feet above us on all sides and everywhere we look homes perch precariously.
+It’s incredibly steep country, rising thousands of feet above us on all sides, and everywhere we look homes perch precariously.
 With plenty of space between them, thousands of homes are scattered across the vertical and horizontal expanse, each housing the typical Muslim family of six to twelve.
-Many homes were crushed to rubble here but most still remain, offering some degree of habitability .
+Here, many homes were crushed to rubble by the quake, but most still remain, offering some degree of habitability.
 Eighty five percent of the 3.2 million citizens of AJK live in rural homes like these, spread across the enormous rolling ridges 60 kilometers east and west and several hundred kilometers north and south.

-We exit the Land Cruiser and, dwarfed by the vastness surrounding us, we walk silently up to the house.
-Linda and I are emotionally swallowed up by the enormity of all this, these foothills of the Himalaya-Karakoram mountains that lie just 80 kilometers to the north east; the carefully placed homes that stretch endlessly in every direction, back and forth, up and down.
+We exit the Land Cruiser and are dwarfed by the vastness surrounding us.
+We lk silently up to a house.
+Linda and I are emotionally swallowed up by the enormity of all this, these foothills of the Himalaya-Karakoram mountains that lie just 80 kilometers to the northeast; the carefully placed homes that stretch endlessly in every direction, back and forth, up and down.
 We meet the owner of the home and are served tea despite the Ramadan fasting that stretches from 5am through 6pm each day.

 Eight widowed and destitute women have gathered below the main house, 100 yards distant in a small courtyard just outside a series of small shacks.
 They are waiting for us.
 They know we have come to help them.

-One at a time, Linda passed the money out to each woman.
-We took photos so we could take back evidence of what we’ve done to help us raise even more money for a return trip early in a few months.
-One by one, the women smiled their gratitude at the 10,000 Rupees placed in their hands.
-For most, a was equal to year’s income.
-Each embraced Linda, not in the usual western tentative pat-on-the-back way, but in an enduring I-don’t-want-to-let-go clutch.
+One at a time, Linda passes the money out to each woman.
+We take photos so we can take back evidence of what we’ve done to help us raise even more money for a return trip.
+One by one, the women smile their gratitude at the 10,000 Rupees ($100 in U.S. dollars) placed in their hands.
+For most, it is a full year’s income.
+Each embraces Linda, not in the usual western tentative pat-on-the-back way, but in an enduring I-don’t-want-to-let-go clutch.

-Unable to read or write, each woman signed an X or inked a thumbprint in Khizar’s record book.
-We took a group photo.
-None of these women spoke English but Khizar translated into their native Urdu that Linda and I are from America and that our American friends want them to have this money so they will have some relief from the pain.
+Unable to read or write, each woman signs an X or inked a thumbprint in Khizar’s record book.
+We take a group photo.
+None of these women speaks English but Khizar translates into their native Urdu that Linda and I are from America and that our American friends want them to have this money so they will have some relief from the pain.

-They were surprised, I think, but not in shock about receiving these gifts as selfless giving to their families and their neighbors is something each of them has done all their lives.
-But this was their first encounter with westerners and it is my guess that in those moments, any second hand negative concepts they might have had about westerners evaporated absolutely.
-In our visit, we assisted over fifty women, a tiny, tiny fraction of the tens of thousands of widows and destitute woman who live in this back country.
+They are surprised, but not in shock about receiving these gifts as selfless giving to their families and their neighbors is something each of them has done all their lives.
+But this is their first encounter with westerners and it is my guess that any second hand negative concepts they might have had about Americans is evaporating absolutely.
+In our visit, we assist over fifty women, a tiny, tiny fraction of the widows and destitute woman who live in this back country.

 Back to Lahore

-Linda would return to Lahore that evening.
-So, descending from the hills, and already part-way back to Islamabad, we re-negotiated the remainder of the wild road back to the airport.
-Then, with Linda safely airborne for the 35minute evening flight to Lahore, the three of us headed back to Muzaffarabad, arriving in the wee hours, our heads throbbing with the roller coaster ride and way too much tea.
-I remained in Muzaffarabad for three more days, working with Khizar to pass out the rest of the donated money and to visit three more schools, two in Muzaffarabad and one in the far reaches of another rural area.
+I will stay on but Linda will return to Lahore this evening.
+So, descending from the hills, and already part-way back to Islamabad, we brave the remainder of the wild road back to the airport.
+Then, with Linda safely airborne for the short evening flight to Lahore, the three of us head back to Muzaffarabad, arriving in the wee hours, our heads throbbing with the roller coaster ride and way too much tea.
+I remain in Muzaffarabad for three more days, working with Khizar to pass out the rest of the donated money and to visit three more schools, two in Muzaffarabad and one in the far reaches of another rural area.

-In those last days I fasted.
-In fasting, I felt more a part of things; less of a westerner and more of a Kashmiri.
-Each day we woke at 4:00am and Khizar’s wife, Nasreen, fixed us Chapati with eggs or lamb stew.
-Then, as the chanted prayers from the mosques began just before 5:00am, signifying the beginning of the day’s fast and the emergence of dawn, Khizar and Nasreen would go back to bed while I would roam the city streets.
+It is still Ramadan.
+In those last days I fast along with Khizar.
+In fasting, I feel more a part of things; less of a westerner and more of a Kashmiri.
+Each day we awake at 4:00am and Khizar’s wife, Nasreen, fixes us Chapati with eggs or lamb stew.
+Then, as the chanted prayers from the mosques begins just before 5:00am, signifying the beginning of the day’s fast and the emergence of dawn, Khizar and Nasreen go back to bed while I roam the city streets.

-One could look at the immensity of the problems and ask if we had done was something less than a drop in the bucket.
-Or, we could consider the fifty women whom we helped and ask each of them if we had made an impact on their lives.
-To those women, would it have mattered if we had not appeared at all?
+One could look at the immensity of the problems and ask if what we have done is something less than a drop in the bucket.
+Or, we can consider the fifty women whom we helped and ask each of them if we had made an impact on their lives.
+To those women, would it have matter if we had not appeared at all?
 And we talked to hundreds of students in dozens of classrooms.
 We told the students of our intentions about raising more money and coming back to help some more, later.
 We asked them about their hopes and fears.
 Linda and I talked to hundreds of students, and dozens of teachers, most of whom had never encountered Americans.
 Did we make a difference?

 Something Much More Than the Usual Charitable Contribution

 Here it is: The people of AJK need help.
 They are not getting much from the West right now.
 The earthquake rubble is nearly cleared, the UN compound is being dismantled, the Chinooks are gone but the poverty and the tents-as-homes and the ad-hoc schools remain.
 Yes, it’s true that we want to reawaken westerners to the need that is still there.
 And, yes, Kashmir Family Aid is seeking donations.
 Yet there is much more to all this and it extends into your own life and the life of your family.
-It’s about nothing less than the war on terror and the struggle of cultures and the huge positive impact an individual can have.
+It’s about nothing less than the huge positive impact an individual can have.

-Here is something real and tangible you one do – in Pakistan and Kashmir – deep inside the heart of jihad, the center of the universe for the training of terrorism.
+Here is something real and tangible you can do – in Pakistan and Kashmir – deep inside the heart of jihad.
 Linda and I did it, and – directly or indirectly – so can you.
 It is where we must go if we are to make connections with the moderate people who can ultimately stop extremism.
+Will you make a donation?

-In the long-term it’s going to be common one-on-one understanding that solves the problem and to illustrate, understand that Linda and I directly communicated with at least 1,000 people in our one week in AJK.
-And those 1,000 people have families and friends and it’s my bet that all told, we had a positive impact on 10,000 Kashmiris.
-First hand or second hand, each knows we gave and then asked for nothing; That we Americans are real flesh and blood people who hurt and laugh and fight and love in the same way that they do.
+In the long-term it’s going to be common one-on-one understanding that solves the problems and to illustrate, understand that Linda and I directly communicated with at least 1,000 people in our one week in AJK.
+And those 1,000 people have families and friends and it’s my bet that all told, as I said, we had a positive impact on 10,000 Kashmiris.
+First hand or second hand, each knows we gave and then asked for nothing; That we Americans are real flesh and blood people who hurt and laugh in the same way that they do.
 THIS is where the war on terror will be won.
 Not in the Madrassas and not in the bombings and not in the politics.
 It’s in the classrooms and in the homes, both East and West.

-So, our focus is twofold: First, to assist private and public school teachers and their students, especially girls.
+So, Kashmir Family Aid’s mechanical focus is twofold: First, to assist private and public school teachers and their students.
 And second, to relieve the desperation of widows and destitute women.

 Linda will tell you that her first nights in the earthquake region were full of tears at the apparent futility of it all.
-Ask her now and she will tell you that the people we met there have names and faces – and we met lots of people – and that what we did was significant both for them and for us.
+Ask her now and she will tell you that the people we met there have names and faces and that what we did was significant both for them and for us.
 She will also tell you that what we did has wider implications, too.
 Probably wider than we can imagine.

-The people on the ground – both in the East and in the West – will ultimately settle things and, if you want to be, you can be in the middle of it all.
+The people on the ground – both in the East and in the West – will ultimately settle things and if you want to be, you can be in the middle of it all.
+Please consider helping us out.